 Let's say you meet someone at a conference or virtually, by connecting with them on LinkedIn or reaching out to a fellow MRS member via the MRS Membership Directory.
-Or better yet, maybe you participate in a Faculty Candidate or Research Hire special poster session at an MRS Meeting and you want to stay in touch.
-After all, the whole point of these sessions is for you to market yourself to decision makers who are actively looking to hire in those types of organizations.
+Or better yet, maybe you attend the Meet your Industry or Government Lab Candidate Job Poster Session at an MRS Meeting and you want to stay in touch.
+After all, the whole point of these sessions are for you to market yourself to decision makers who are actively looking to hire in those types of organizations.
 In all cases, once you have a contact in mind, you want to make arrangements to have what I refer to as "meaningful engagement", which usually is in the form of a casual conversation (also known as the informational interview).
 This discussion is your opportunity to engage the other party - to learn what they are working on, and where their challenges arise, and to share what you could potentially do to assist them.
 This is totally appropriate and professional self-promotion and marketing.